A Practical Guide to the Shinetsu Trail

 Dual-language signs can be found on some sections, but are otherwise not very common.

 Free information brochures are also in circulation and give basic info on the trail, its sections, the route, location of campsites and other related subjects.
 These brochures can be found in the Shinetsu information centre in Iiyama Station.
 These are great information sources for those on a budget, but they’re not to be used as a replacement for an actual map!
-Fortunately for those not willing to buy a map, as long as you have at least some basic navigation skills, getting lost on the Shinetsu Trail is almost impossible.
+Good news for those not willing to buy a map: as long as you have at least some basic navigation skills, getting lost on the Shinetsu Trail is almost impossible.

 Shinetsu forest